vegansquirrel/Agency-swarm-website/docs/index.md

 Differences between agency swarm and Autogen.

+### Differences between Autogen and Agency swarm.

+AutoGen recreated from scratch using just five or six functions with the new OpenAI Assistants API.
+Here is their famous example, featuring a chart of YTD, Meta, and Tesla stock prices, that was made by this system, consisting of just 2 agents: a coding assistant and a user proxy agent.
+But the best part is that this system is much more controllable and customizable, which means unlike autogen, it is actually deployable in production.

 Agency Swarm does not write prompts for you
 - It includes automatic type checking with instructor
 - It is build on top of the latest OpenAI Assistants API (OpenAI is extremely likely to include more exciting features soon)
 - It allows you to easily define communication flows